On problems equivalent to (min,+)-convolution: Problem definitions and known results

+In the $l_p$-\textsc{Necklace Alignment} problem, we are given two sorted sequences of real numbers $(x[i])_{i=0}^{n-1}$ and $(y[i])_{i=0}^{n-1}$ that represent two necklaces.
+We assume that each number in the sequence represents a point on a circle (we refer to this circle as the \emph{necklace} and the points on it as the \emph{beads}).
+The distance between beads $x_i$ and $y_j$ is defined in~\cite{necklaces} as:

+to represent the minimum between the clockwise and counterclockwise distances along the circular necklaces.
+The $l_p$-\textsc{Necklace Alignment} is an optimization problem where we can manipulate two parameters.
+The first parameter is the offset $c$, which is the clockwise rotation of the necklace $(x[i])_{i=0}^{n-1}$ relative to the necklace $(y[i])_{i=0}^{n-1}$.
+The second parameter is the shift $s$, which defines the perfect matching between beads from the first and second necklaces, i.e., bead $x[i]$ matches bead $y[i+s \; (\text{mod} \; n)]$ (see~\cite{necklaces}).

-For $p=\infty$ we are interested in bounding the maximal distance between any two matched beads.
-The problem initially emerged for $p=1$ during the research on geometry of musical rhythm~\cite{music}.
-The family of \textsc{Necklace Alignment} problems has been systematically studied by~\naivecitemany{Bremner}{necklaces} for various values of $p$, in particular $1,2,\infty$.
-For $p=2$ they presented an $\Oh(n\log n)$ algorithm based on Fast Fourier Transform.
-For $p=\infty$ the problem was reduced to \minconv which led to a slightly subquadratic algorithm.
+For $p=\infty$, we are interested in bounding the maximum distance between any two matched beads.
+The problem initially emerged for $p=1$ during research on the geometry of musical rhythm~\cite{music}.
+The family of \textsc{Necklace Alignment} problems was systematically studied by~\naivecitemany{Bremner}{necklaces} for various values of $p$.
+For $p=2$, they presented an $\Oh(n\log n)$ algorithm based on the FFT.
+For $p=\infty$, the problem was reduced to \minconv, which led to a slightly subquadratic algorithm.
+This makes $l_\infty$-\textsc{Necklace Alignment} a natural problem to study in the context of \minconv-based hardness.
+Interestingly, we are not able to show such hardness, which presents an intriguing open problem.
+Instead we reduce $l_\infty$-\textsc{Necklace Alignment} to a related problem.

 Although it is more natural to state the problem with inputs from $[0,1)$, we find it more convenient to work with integer sequences that describe a necklace after scaling.